hotosm/drone-tm/docs/dev/setup.md

   GOOGLE_LOGIN_REDIRECT_URI="http://localhost:3040/auth"
   ```

+#### Monitoring

+- At present, only Sentry is configured as the default backend for logging with OpenTelemetry.
+- To set it up, you will need the Sentry DSN, which can be obtained upon request from a maintainer.

 ### Build and Run The Containers

 - The `Justfile` in the project root contains all the logic needed to build and run the application.